-First, the high intensity pump laser excites a significant percentage of the molecules in the sample to a higher energy level altering the population difference and reducing the absorption coefficient of the transition.
-Next, a low intensity probe laser is passed through the sample to measure the absorption.
-By taking the difference of the probe laser absorption with and without the pump laser, you can then determine the change in absorption.
-Then this process is systematically repeated for different delay times between the pump and probe pulses to measuring the change in transmitted probe pulse energy, as shown in figure 1.
+First, the high-intensity pump laser excites a significant percentage of the molecules in the sample to a higher energy level, altering the population difference and reducing the absorption coefficient of the transition.
+Next, a low-intensity probe laser is passed through the sample to measure the absorption.
+Based on the difference between the probe laser absorption with and without the pump laser, you can then determine the change in absorption.
+This process is then systematically repeated for different delay times between the pump and probe pulses to measuring the change in transmitted probe pulse energy, as shown in Figure 1.

-From this data, one can now build a picture of the kinetics of the energy level transitions and determine spontaneous lifetime and other transient effects.
+From this data, we can now build a picture of the kinetics of the energy level transitions and determine spontaneous lifetime and other transient effects.

-As was eluded to in the previous section, most of the time, we are not interested in only measuring one transition, but instead, we want to see the effects on the entire spectrum.
+As referred to in the previous section, we are not interested in only measuring one transition, but instead, we want to see the effects on the entire spectrum.
 To accomplish this goal with a monochromatic probe would be impractical, but utilizing a nonlinear optics process known as supercontinuum generation overcomes this issue.
-An explanation of how supercontinuum light is generated is far beyond the scope of this application note, but it should be understood that this process allows an ultra-short pulse laser to be converted into a white light source while still maintaining most of the laser properties.
+An explanation of how supercontinuum light is generated is far beyond the scope of this application note, but it should be understood that this process allows an ultra-short pulse laser to be converted into a white-light source while still maintaining most of the laser properties.

 - Nearly 30 years of experience and extensive industry and application knowledge